UtrechtUniversity/yoda/docs/administration/installing-metadata-schemas.md

 If you want to install individual files without the script then you can use the iput command.
 If you install the file as the name of a category it will become the schema for that category and that category alone.
 To update existing files use the force flag "-f".
 See the example below.
-Please substitute ${RODSZONE} for the current irods Zone and ${CATEGORY} for the category you want to install.
+Please substitute ${RODSZONE} for the current iRODS Zone and ${CATEGORY} for the category you want to install.
 This is legal bash if you define the CATEGORY and RODSZONE environment variables.

 ```bash